ordina-jworks/ordina-jworks.github.io/_posts/2017-06-06-Spring-IO-2017-The-Spring-ecosystem.md

 Just add the modules you need and start programming.
 In the fifth version, the focus lays upon reactive programming with reactive streams, but also other features and revisions like support for JUnit 5.
 Spring 5 will require at least JDK 8 but will be built upon JDK9.
-A release is planned after the release of Java 9.
+A release is planned after the release of Java 9 which is currently September 21st, after several delays.

 ## Spring IO Platform